H. K. L. Bhagat: Career

 Bhagat's alleged role in the riots made him a target for Sikh Militants, and was on a hit list of Sikh assassins Sukhdev Singh Sukha and Harjinder Singh Jinda.

 In the 1984 election, Bhagat won the East Delhi district once again, this time with 73% of the vote: the second largest victory in the country.
-Another victory was scored by him in 1989, but the emergence of numerous local and national political had resulted in Bhagat and the Congress vote being wrested by other parties, decreasing his vote share.
-He ran for a final time in 1991, but the fallout of reports over his actions in the 1984 riots, as well as a general decline of the Congress party post-Gandhi had seen Bhagat defeated, after 11 years of direct rule, and 17 non-continuous years of power as a MP for East Delhi alone.
+Another victory was scored by him in 1989, but the emergence of numerous local and national political parties had resulted in Bhagat and the Congress vote being wrested by other parties, decreasing his vote share.
+He ran for a final time in 1991, but the fallout of reports over his actions in the 1984 riots, as well as a general decline of the Congress party post-Gandhi had seen Bhagat defeated, after 11 years of direct rule, and 17 non-continuous years of power as an MP for East Delhi alone.

 Bhagat began to suffer from a decline in health following his leave from Congress in 1997.
 Bhagat died in a hospital after prolonged illness and he was suffering from Alzheimer's disease.
 He is survived by his son, DPCC gen secretary Deepak Bhagat.